- The sound produced in a person’s larynx and uttered through the mouth, as speech or song. https://en.oxforddictionaries.com/definition/voice

 I’ll give you one example.
 The biggest weakness of almost all speakers is that their talks are dull.
 They speak in a lifeless way.
-Lesson one: to demonstrate the importance of adding inflection, let students practice with phrases where the meaning can change depending on how it is said.
+You know that it is difficult to listen to the end of any student podcast.
+Lesson one: to demonstrate the importance of adding life to their voices, let students practice with phrases where the meaning can change depending on how it is said.

 I don’t think you are dumb.
 (But everyone else does?)